 - Bradford Pear Trees: these trees are not only unappealing to your olfactory senses, but they also are brittle, making them prone to snapping.
 For areas where the slightest breeze may blow, the Bradford pear tree may not be the best option for your landscaping.

 - Hawthorn Trees: While these trees are full of berries and can make a lovely addition to your garden, they also have the unfortunate experience of being unpleasant to smell and poisonous dogs.

 - Mountain Ash Tree: The mountain ash tree is pretty low maintenance, can withstand all four seasons, and is known for its beautiful fall foliage as well as its berries.
 What it’s not as well known for?
 Its pungent smell.

-- Trillium: This bad smelling plant fares best in woodland gardens, as it is found in the wild more often than a nursery.
+- Trillium: This bad-smelling plant fares best in woodland gardens, as it is found in the wild more often than in a nursery.
 The trillium plant is a lover of shade, which means its scent might be far less offensive than those that crave the sun and are closer to your home.

-- Butterfly bush: Named for their ability to attract butterflies, the butterfly bush has the poor misfortune of being both a bad smelling plant and an invasive species.
+- Butterfly bush: Named for its ability to attract butterflies, the butterfly bush has the poor misfortune of being both a bad-smelling plant and an invasive species.

 All of these plants can be found in the Mid-Atlantic region and can be considered in your landscaping plans.
 If you’d like to learn more about bad-smelling plants, as well as some of the more favorable options, give us a call today at 410-442-2445.